 In July 2010, California Governor Arnold Schwarzenegger signed a bill that essentially prohibits, starting in 2015, any egg from being sold in the state that comes from caged hens.
-This bill became law 20 months after a majority of California voters approved Proposition 2, making it clear that concern for the living conditions of livestock is no longer the province of animal rights activists alone.
+This bill became law 20 months after a majority of California voters approved Proposition 2.
+It’s clear now that concern for the living conditions of livestock is no longer the province of animal rights activists alone.

-Recognizing how widespread concern about the humane treatment of farm animals has become, the California Milk Advisory Board proceeded to ramp up its 10-year “Happy Cow” advertising campaign with a series of ads proclaiming that “Great milk comes from Happy Cows.
+Recognizing how widespread concern about the humane treatment of farm animals has become, the California Milk Advisory Board proceeded to ramp up its 10-year “Happy Cow” advertising campaign.
+A series of ads proclaimed that “Great milk comes from Happy Cows.
 Happy Cows come from California.”
 These ads have been shown across the nation.

 Unfortunately, there are a few problems with the ads.
 For one, they weren’t filmed in California at all.
 They were filmed in Auckland, New Zealand.